 Each school year the residential house chairs complete a fire safety training program, including alarms, detectors and fire extinguisher understanding and use.
 In addition, every student room is individually inspected by members of Campus Safety for any fire and safety related concerns.
-Issues are corrected and educational information is disseminated.
+Issues are corrected and educational information is disseminated and fines may be issued.